Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Formalizing Visual Decisions

 It is equally tempting to hope that one could pre-process the data to obtain some ``features,'' that do not depend on these nuisances, \marginpar{ \sc features} and yet retain all the ``information'' present in the data.
 Indeed, \cite{sundaramoorthiPS09} suggests a construction of such features that, however, { requires nuisances to have the structure of a group and hence} breaks down in the presence of complex illumination effects, occlusions and quantization.
-One could relax such strict ``invariance'' requirement to some sort of ``insensitivity'' but, in general, pre-processing can only reduce the performance of any classifier downstream \cite{shao98}, which undermines the notion of {\em ``vision-as-pre-processing\footnote{For pre-processing to be sound, some kind of ``separation principle'' should hold, so that different modules of a visual inference system could be designed and engineered independently, knowing that their composition or interconnection would yield sensible end-to-end performance.} for general-purpose machine learning.''} Why should one perform\footnote{As we have already pointed out in the preamble, computational efficiency alone does not justify the discretization process.} segmentation, edge detection, feature selection and other generic low-level vision (pre-processing) operations, if the performance of whatever classifier using them {\em decreases}?
+One could relax such strict ``invariance'' requirement to some sort of ``insensitivity'' but, in general, pre-processing can only reduce the performance of any classifier downstream \cite{shao98}.
+This brings into question the role of {\em ``vision-as-pre-processing\footnote{For pre-processing to be sound, some kind of ``separation principle'' should hold, so that different modules of a visual inference system could be designed and engineered independently, knowing that their composition or interconnection would yield sensible end-to-end performance.} for general-purpose machine learning.''} Why should one perform\footnote{As we have already pointed out in the preamble, computational efficiency alone does not justify the discretization process.} segmentation, edge detection, feature selection and other generic low-level vision (pre-processing) operations, if the classification performance {\em decreases}?

 \cut{So, either early-vision operations such as edge detection, segmentation, feature selection etc. should be forgone altogether,\cutTwo{ and all of us working on visual classification should instead focus on the design of ``super-classifiers,''} or {\em the design of representations for visual classification tasks should be grounded on new principles,} or perhaps newly understood old principles. \cutTwo{Such principles should yield representations that are {\em falsifiable}.\footnote{This is not the case for most current low-level pre-processing: There is no way to falsify the assertion that a point on a digital image lies on an edge, because everything is an edge at the appropriate scale.
 Similarly, there is no way to ascertain that the output of a segmentation procedure is ``correct,'' since the problem is defined by the functional that the algorithm solves.}} It is our goal in this manuscript to begin this process, which is obviously too extensive to tackle conclusively in one manuscript, by proposing a framework for the analysis and design of low-level representations, where existing schemes can be understood, improved, and compared on a rational -- not just empirical -- basis.}